MicrosoftDocs/Viva/Viva/insights/personal/Overview/plans-environments.md

 You can use these Viva Insights and MyAnalytics features when your organization subscribes to the following Microsoft 365 or Office 365 plans:

-* [**Viva Insights service plan**](https://www.microsoft.com/microsoft-viva/buy-insights) - Microsoft 365 or Office 365 E1/A1/G1/E3/A3/G3/E5/A5/G5, Microsoft 365 Business Basic, Business Standard, Business Premium, or Exchange Online Plan 1 or Plan 2 license
+* [**Viva Insights service plan**](https://www.microsoft.com/microsoft-viva/buy-insights) - Microsoft 365 or Office 365 E5 or E3; Office 365 E1; Microsoft 365 or Office 365 A5, A3, or A1 for faculty and students; Microsoft 365 or Office 365 G1, G3, or G5; Microsoft 365 Business Basic, Business Standard, or Business Premium; or Exchange Online Plan 1 or 2

-* **MyAnalytics (Full) and Insights by MyAnalytics** - Microsoft 365 E5, Microsoft 365 E5 without Audio Conferencing, Office 365 Enterprise E5, Office 365 Nonprofit E5, or Office 365 G5
+* **MyAnalytics (Full) and Insights by MyAnalytics** - Microsoft 365 E5 with or without Audio Conferencing, Office 365 Enterprise or Nonprofit E5, or Microsoft 365 or Office 365 G5

 * **MyAnalytics (Full)** - Microsoft 365 A5 for faculty and students or Office 365 A5 for faculty and students

 * **Insights by MyAnalytics** - Microsoft 365 E3, Microsoft 365 Business, Microsoft 365 A3 for faculty and students, Office 365 E3, Office 365 E1, Office 365 A3 for faculty and students, Office 365 E3 Developer, Office 365 G3, Business Premium, or Business Essentials

 >[!Note]